|

 Why started this project

-Then I found it eats so much CPU & memory.
-E.g., one of my project has 280 CSS files out of 5500 files, includes 6 MB codes.
+I'm a heavy CSS developer, I have tried vscode-css-peek in 2019, but I found it eats so much CPU & memory.
+E.g., one of my project has 280 CSS files, includes 6 MB codes.
 On my MacBook Pro, it needs 7s to load (1.3s to search files and 6s to parse), and uses 700 MB memory.
 Otherwise it keeps parsing files every time you input a character, if CSS document is more than 100 KB, CPU usage will keep high when inputting.

-Finally I decided to implement a new css parser, which also supports Scss & Less naturally, as a result I created a new extension.
-The CSS parser is very simple and not 100% strict, but it's fast and very easy to extend.
+Later on my vocation I decided to implement a new css parser, as a result I created a new extension.
+The CSS parser is very simple and cares about only the plugin should care, it's fast and very easy to extend.
 Now it costs about 0.8s to search files, and 0.5s to parse them.
 Memory usage in caching parsed results is only about 40 MB.

 I loaded 100 MB (0.9 M declarations, 2.8 M lines) CSS files for stress test, it took 8s to parse them, and used about 850 MB memory.
 After 1 minute, the memory usage fell back to 550 MB.
 Searching definitions across all 0.9 M declarations cost about 50ms, searching workspace symbols cost about 500ms, and searching completions cost about 230ms.